-- On the ribbon, click the Basemap button to open the Basemap Gallery.
-Click Terrain with Labels.
+- On the Contents toolbar, click Basemap.
+In the basemap gallery, click Terrain with Labels.

 The Terrain with Labels basemap depicts elevation through an effect called hillshading.
 Hillshading draws shadows on a map to simulate how the sun's rays affect the terrain from a certain angle.
 The hillshade effect gives an idea of the terrain and elevation around the trails.

-In addition to basemaps, Living Atlas includes landscape layers that can be used for visualization and analysis.
+In addition to basemaps, ArcGIS Living Atlas includes landscape layers that can be used for visualization and analysis.
 You can add these layers to the map as either basemaps or layers.
-You'll add three landscape layers: the Multi-Directional Hillshade layer, which calculates hillshade from six directions; the Slope Map layer, which gives a colorized representation of the terrain's slope; and the World Reference Overlay, which shows roads and labels key locations.
+You'll add three landscape layers: the Multi-Directional Hillshade layer, which calculates hillshade from six directions; the Slope Map layer, which gives a colorized representation of the terrain's slope; and Hybrid Reference Layer, which shows roads and labels key locations.

-- On the ribbon, click the Add button and choose Browse Living Atlas Layers.
+- On the Contents toolbar, click Add and choose Browse layers.

-- In the search dialog, type hillshade and press Enter.
+- In the search box, type hillshade and press Enter.

-- In the search results, locate Terrain: Multi-Directional Hillshade, click the item to open up the layer description pane.
-In the layer description pane, click Use as Basemap.
+- In the search results, locate Terrain: Multi-Directional Hillshade, click the item to open the layer description pane, and click Use as basemap.

 The Multi-Directional Hillshade layer replaces the Terrain with Labels basemap.

-- Search for slope and add the Terrain: Slope Map to the map as a layer.
+- Close the layer description pane, search for slope, and add Terrain: Slope Map to the map as a layer.

 The Slope Map layer is added as a layer, similar to the Red Rock Canyon Trails layer that you added earlier.

-- In the Contents pane, point to the Slope Map layer.
-Click the More Options button and choose Transparency.
+- In the Layers pane, click the Terrain: Slope Map layer.

-- Drag the Layer Transparency slider to approximately 60 percent.
+- In the Appearance section, drag the Transparency slider to approximately 60 percent.

-The Slope Map layer becomes darker the steeper the terrain is.
-When it's draped over the Multi-Directional Hillshade layer, you can see both steepness and shaded relief at high elevations.
+The Terrain: Slope Map layer becomes darker the steeper the terrain is.
+Changing its transparency allows you to see both steepness and shaded relief at high elevations.

 - Save the map.